How Medical Image Analysis Will Benefit Patients and Physicians

 As the graph indicates, executives in this sales niche believe the most compelling AI (including imaging technologies) benefits to be the improvement of outcomes and healthcare quality.

-As the examples discussed later in this article will show, applying machine-learning AI to the analysis of medical X-ray images and scans will bring a number of these benefits to the following three key groups of stakeholders:
+As the examples of healthcare app development in this article will show, applying machine-learning AI to the analysis of medical X-ray images and scans will bring a number of these benefits to the following three key groups of stakeholders:

 - Clinicians Patients